How to get started

 This #define instructs the "objectbox.hpp" header to emit implementation definitions.
 If you accidentally have it in multiple files, the linker will complain about multiple symbols (having the same name).

-If you've followed the installation instructions, you should be able to compile the example by running:
+If you've followed the installation instructions, you should be able to compile the example

 g++ main.cpp tasklist.obx.cpp -I. -std=c++11 -lobjectbox